Tamachan27/Tamachan27/README.md

 ## 🧑‍💻 About Me

-- 🔭 現在取り組んでいること: 〇〇
+- 🌱 Currently learning: Some
-- 🌱 勉強中のこと: 統計的因果推論、異質性
+- 💬 Interests: Data Analysis / Statistics

 <br>